 Iron Ore Distribution in the World

-Iron ore is one of the most important raw materials for the production of steel, and its distribution around the world is influenced by geological factors, mining practices, and economic considerations.
+Iron ore is one of the most critical raw materials for steel production, and geological factors, mining practices, and economic considerations influence its distribution worldwide.
 Here’s an overview of the global distribution of iron ore:

 Major Iron Ore Producing Countries